aeaeaeaeaeae/bsystem/README.md

 Instances on a B-System are connected in a branching hierarchy, the `roots` point group defines the origin and direction of this hierarchy.
 A set of connected instances can only have a single root point.
 Multiple connected sets will have a root for each set.
 Single unconnected instances are also roots.

-Using a point to define the direction of the hierarchy is simpler than using vertex order, since vertex order is hard to visualize, edit and debug in Houdini.
+Using a point to define the direction of the hierarchy is simpler than using vertex order, since vertex order is tricky to visualize, edit and debug in Houdini.

 ### Assembly name s@assembly

-Assemblies are labeled sets of instances.
-It can be defined as one or more set of connected points.
-Apart from the `s@assembly` point attribute
+Assemblies are labeled sets of instances, they are defined by the `s@assembly` point attribute.
+An assembly does not have to be fully connected, from any combination of connected and unconnected instances.
+Apart from the `s@assembly` attribute the definition of an assembly is identical to regular bsystem geometry.

 ## Hotkeys